Local Storage Datastore

 Additional Configuration

 • SUPPORTED_FS: Comma-separated list of every filesystem supported for creating formatted datablocks.
-Can be set in /var/lib/one/remotes/etc/datastore/datastore.conf.
+Configured in /var/lib/one/remotes/etc/datastore/datastore.conf.

 • FS_OPTS_<FS>: Options for creating the filesystem for formatted datablocks.
-Can be set in /var/lib/one/remotes/etc/datastore/datastore.conf for each filesystem type.
+Configured in /var/lib/one/remotes/etc/datastore/datastore.conf for each filesystem type.

-• SPARSE: If set to NO the images and disks in the image and system Datastore, respectively, will not be sparsed (i.e. the files will use all assigned space on the Datastore filesystem).
+• SPARSE: When the value is NO, the images and disks in the image and System Datastore, respectively, will not be sparsed (i.e. the files will use all assigned space on the Datastore filesystem).

 Datastore Drivers